senthilrch/kube-fledged/README.md

           value: "<IP or hostname of api server>"
         - name: KUBERNETES_SERVICE_PORT
           value: "<port number of api server>"
-        image: <your registry>/fledged:<your tag>
+        image: <your docker hub username>/fledged:<your tag>
 ```

-If you pushed the image to a private registry, add imagePullSecrets to the end of "fledged-deployment.yaml".
+If you pushed the image to a private repository, add imagePullSecrets to the end of "fledged-deployment.yaml".
 Refer to kubernetes documentation on [Specifying ImagePullSecrets on a Pod](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod)

 ```
       serviceAccountName: fledged